-We cordially invite you to attend the annual meeting of stockholders of Sonus Networks, Inc. The meeting will be held on Thursday, June 11, 2015, at 10:00 a.m., local time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, located at 60 State Street, Boston, Massachusetts 02109.
+We cordially invite you to attend the annual meeting of stockholders of Sonus Networks, Inc. The meeting will be held on Thursday, June 9, 2016, at 10:00 a.m., local time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, located at 60 State Street, Boston, Massachusetts 02109.

-At the annual meeting, stockholders will be asked to consider and vote on (i) the election of eleven nominees for director to hold office until the 2016 annual meeting of stockholders; (ii) the approval of amendments to the Sonus Networks, Inc. 2007 Stock Incentive Plan, as amended; (iii) the ratification of the appointment of Deloitte & Touche LLP to serve as Sonus' independent registered public accounting firm for the fiscal year ending December 31, 2015; (iv) the approval, on a non-binding basis, of the compensation of our named executive officers as disclosed in the "Compensation Discussion and Analysis" section and the accompanying compensation tables and related narratives contained in the accompanying Proxy Statement; and (v) the transaction of any other business that may properly come before the meeting and any adjournments or postponements thereof.
-Sonus' Board of Directors recommends a vote FOR each of the proposals, each of which is described in more detail in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement.
+At the annual meeting, stockholders will be asked to consider and vote on (i) the election of eight nominees for director to hold office until the 2017 annual meeting of stockholders; (ii) the approval of an amendment and restatement of Sonus Networks' stock incentive plan; (iii) the approval of a stock option exchange program; (iv) the ratification of the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2016; (v) the approval, on a non-binding basis, of the compensation of our named executive officers as disclosed in the "Compensation Discussion and Analysis" section and the accompanying compensation tables and related narratives contained in the accompanying Proxy Statement; and (vi) the transaction of any other business that may properly come before the meeting and any adjournments or postponements thereof.
+Our Board of Directors recommends a vote FOR each of the proposals, each of which is described in more detail in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement.